santifa/hfts/Measures.md

 # Measures

 This documents describes the measures which are used to generate meta informations about collections of documents or the documents themselves.
-Also the corresponding nif properties are mentioned.
+Also the corresponding properties are mentioned.

 ## Background